DonczewLab/ChEC-Seq_Analysis/README.md

 If you use this workflow in your research, please cite:

-**Boyd, K.A.**, Ridenour, J., & Donczew, R. (2025). *ChEC-Seq_Analysis: A reproducible Snakemake workflow for spike-in normalized chromatin cleavage data*.
+**Boyd, K.A.**, Ridenour, J., & Donczew, R. (2025). *ChEC-Seq_Analysis: A reproducible Snakemake workflow for Chromatin Endogenous Cleavage (ChEC) experiments*.
 Zenodo. https://doi.org/10.5281/zenodo.15232549

 [![DOI](https://zenodo.org/badge/939591126.svg)](https://doi.org/10.5281/zenodo.15232549)